michaelessiet/fend/README.md

 ## License

-fend is MIT-licensed.
-See [LICENSE.md](LICENSE.md) for more information.
+fend is [MIT-licensed](LICENSE.md), except for fend-gemini.

+fend-gemini is available under AGPL-3.0-or-later.